 Please contact the Quality Improvement Department if you have questions, comments, or specific barriers that you would like to address.
 Let us know if you have identified any best practices that you would like to share with the community.

-- Input Key Facility Staff Contact Information into the Patient Safety: Healthcare-Associated Infection collection tool by Friday, February 2, 2018.
-One contact form per facility.
+- Input Key Facility Staff Contact Information into the Patient Safety: Healthcare-Associated Infection collection tool One contact form per facility.

-- Input Key Facility Staff Contact Information into the Patient Safety: Long Term Catheter Reduction by Friday, March 2, 2018.
-One contact form per facility.
+- Input Key Facility Staff Contact Information into the Patient Safety: Long Term Catheter Reduction One contact form per facility.

 - Talk with dialysis team members and patients to identify root causes of barriers to increasing utilization of home dialysis.